Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The single (irreversible) decision problem with general information acquisition costs

 \begin{proposition} {If $\mu _{1}\leq \mu _{2},$ then $\underline{q}_{1}\leq $ $ \underline{q}_{2}$ while $\overline{q}_{1}\leq $ $\overline{q}_{2}$. } \end{proposition}

-\textit{Discussion:\ }When the discount rate $\rho $ increases, the width $ \underline{q}-\overline{q}$ of the exploration region $\mathcal{E}$ decreases. {Hence, the DM tends to spend less effort in learning and processing information about the product $B$.} Similar behavior occurs for larger information cost functions.
+\textit{Discussion:\ }When the discount rate $\rho $ increases, the width $ \underline{q}-\overline{q}$ of the exploration region $\mathcal{E}$ decreases. {Hence, the DM tends to allocate less \textit{effort} in learning and processing information about the product $B$.} Here, the effort refers to the DM's willingness to remain in the exploration region before stopping, as reflected by the \textit{length} of $\mathcal E$.
+Analogous behavior occurs for larger information cost functions.

-If the volatility $\sigma $ is too large to extract useful information, the DM will spend less effort in learning and prefers to choose a product faster.
-On the contrary, the DM spends more effort in learning when $ \sigma $ is low, as the signal contains more precise information about product $B$.
+If the volatility $\sigma $ is too high to extract useful information, the DM will spend less effort in learning and prefers to make a product selection faster.
+In contrast, the DM spends more effort in learning when $ \sigma $ is low, as the signal contains more precise information about product $B$.